m3scluster/clusterd/README.md

 As long as Apache Mesos/clusterd is used, and funding/time permits, I will continue to maintain this with security updates and features.
-Since there is no tracking in clusterd or at my rpm.aventer.biz repository, I have no overview of who benefits from my work outside of my client base.
+Since there is no tracking in clusterd or at my [repository](rpm.aventer.biz), I have no overview of who benefits from my work outside of my client base.
 Therefore, I would greatly appreciate any feedback.